 Over-relying on a single supplier during inflation is risky.
 If they raise prices or run into trouble, your entire supply chain suffers.
 Proactive supplier management includes strategic sourcing and supplier diversification with Share-of-Business (SOB) Optimization.

-- Look for regional suppliers who offer better freight or duty savings
+- Look for regional suppliers who offer better freight or duty savings, and consider the role of distribution centers in supporting efficient logistics and inventory management

 Companies that apply strategic sourcing save 10–15% on procurement costs.